N6LKA/ASL3-Link-Activity-Monitor/README.md

 | `lnkact-monitor.conf` | `/etc/asterisk/scripts/` | User configuration |
 | `lnkact-monitor.service` | `/etc/systemd/system/` | Systemd service definition |

+## How It Works

+The monitor polls every few seconds checking for two types of activity: local RF kerchunks via `rpt stats` (which only increments on local RF, not linked node audio), and new entries in the connection log.
+It uses `RPT_ALINKS`/`RPT_NUMALINKS` rather than `RPT_LINKS` to get an accurate count of directly connected nodes — this avoids false triggers from nodes that appear connected through an intermediary node but are not directly linked, which would otherwise prevent the reset from ever firing.

 ## Background

-The native `lnkactenable`/`lnkactmacro` timer in ASL3 3.7.1 is broken — the timer never fires.
-This monitor was written as a full replacement, using the kerchunk counter from `rpt stats` for local RF detection (which only increments on local RF activity, not linked node audio) and direct link variables (`RPT_ALINKS`/`RPT_NUMALINKS`) to avoid false triggers from hub-propagated phantom nodes.
+This monitor was originally written after the native `lnkactenable`/`lnkactmacro` timer stopped working on one particular ASL3 node — though the native function works fine on other nodes and setups, so your mileage may vary.
+What started as a workaround quickly grew into a more feature-rich replacement, adding blackout windows, scheduled resets, multi-node reconnect, and more.
+Even if your native timer is working, this monitor may be worth considering if you want more control over when and how resets happen.

 ## Author